Songs

 Click Here for tab for Hotel California by The Eagles

-By far one of the most popular tracks ever from the Eagles, taken from the album of the name name.
-The song itself won a grammy award in 1978 and the guitar solos routinely make their way into lists of ‘the best solos of all time’.
-Despite the vocals and electric guitars getting so much praise in the song, there are some quite involved acoustic guitar parts that are also double-tracked (recorded twice) alongside a 12-string guitar.
+By far one of the most popular tracks ever from The Eagles, this was released on the album of the same name.
+The song won a Grammy award in 1978 and the guitar solos routinely make their way onto lists of The Best Solos of All Time.
+Despite the vocals and electric guitars getting so much praise in the song, there are some quite involved guitar parts that are also double-tracked (recorded twice) alongside a 12-string guitar.

-Although the intro guitar piece is arpeggiated, you are still essentially outlining regular chords which are Am, E7, G, D, F, C, Dm, then back to the E7, and then comes around back to the A. So a fairly long progression but uses all relatively easy to hold chords in their regular open positions.
+Although the intro guitar piece is arpeggiated, you are still essentially outlining regular chords which are Am, E7, G, D, F, C, Dm, then back to the E7, and then comes around back to the A. So a fairly long progression but using all relatively easy-to-hold chords in their regular open positions.
 You’ll also need a capo on the second fret.

 Possibly one of the most famous acoustic rock songs of all time.
 The song details the singer’s frustration with his lover as he wants her to do more than simply saying ‘I love you’.
-With guitarist Nuno saying that sometimes the phrase can become meaningless when it’s overused and isn’t backed up by action.
-The song itself is from their second album titled ‘pornograffitti’ and the band has described it as being both a blessing and curse due to how much fans love it and they are now somewhat obligated to play it live.
+Guitarist Nuno has said sometimes the phrase can become meaningless when it’s overused and isn’t backed up by action.
+The song is from their second album Pornograffitti and the band has described it as being both a blessing and curse.
+Due to how much fans love it, they are now somewhat obligated to play it live.

 • Liam Engl